 Clearly, with the down-scheduling of CBD, the incentive for further clinical research becomes much more urgent, both from a business perspective and a societal one.
 The medical benefits are, for the most part, accepted.
 And illicit, unscrupulous and ultimately unsafe practices are in no one’s best interests.

-Until now, the unfortunate truth has been that in the absence of over-the-counter services, the quickest and easiest method for buying CBC oil or CBD-based products is online using either illegal green or black market pathways from local or international retailers.
+Until now, the unfortunate truth has been that without over-the-counter services, the quickest and easiest method for buying CBC oil or CBD-based products is online using either illegal green or black market pathways from local or international retailers.

 This approach is fraught with difficulties and lacks any real oversight or control.
 Scams and substandard merchandise are commonplace.
 The customer is at the mercy of the seller, sometimes buying blind.